melodious-chat/melodious/protocol.md

 Sent by client: Registers the client on the server.

-Sent by server: Indicates a user register event.
+Sent by server: Indicates a user register event (no "pass" field sent).

 If user with username `name` already exists, server MUST send a `fatal` message.